AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 ## Prerequisites {#prerequisites}

-Before you use the Smart Content Service, ensure the following to create an integration on Adobe Developer Console:
+Before you use the Smart Content Service, ensure the following to create an integration on [!DNL Adobe Developer Console]:

 * An Adobe ID account that has administrator privileges for the organization.